scriptingislife/recent-likes/README.md

 3. Select `Edit Settings` and add the Redirect URI `http://localhost:9090` and save.

 ## Create a Playlist
-1. Create a playlist.
-I call mine `Recent Likes`.
+1. Create a playlist with a name like `Recent Likes`.
 2. Right-click and select `Share` then `Copy Spotify URI`.

 ## Environment Setup